Press the "New Dataset" button, either on the top right or on the last card on the dataset page.

 When a user or worker is included in a stage, they will receive images coming from it whenever they request a task.
 The size of this task batch is defined by the "Task Batch Size" setting on the top right, with the default sorting order being Priority, followed by Date Added if priorities are not set.

 Once confirmed, you are good to go!
-You may continue through this steps as your data uploads.
+You may continue through these steps as your data uploads.
 Just make sure not to close your browser tab whilst the browser upload completes.